Generalized Distributions of Host Dispersion Measures in the Fast Radio Burst Cosmology: Introduction

-On the other hand, another point is about $\sigma_\Delta=Fz^{-0.5}$ in the Macquart's methodology (see Sec.~\ref{sec2} for details).~In~\cite{Macquart:2020lln}, a narrow prior $[\,0.011,\,0.5 \,]$ for the parameter $F$ was suggested, where the upper bound is only $0.5$.~Actually, $F$ cannot be constrained from the right hand side (see Extended Data Fig.~5 of~\cite{Macquart:2020lln}) by using 8 localized FRBs.~But this is not due to the sparsity of data.~As shown in e.g.~Fig.~5 of~\cite{Zhuge:2025urk}, $F$ still cannot be constrained from the right hand side even by using 115 localized FRBs.~In fact, if the prior for $F$ could be relaxed to e.g.~$[\,0.01,\,10.0\,]$, $F$ can be well constrained, but a much larger $F\sim {\cal O}(1)$ is favored (see Sec.~\ref{sec2} below), and the corresponding constraints on the model parameters (especially $H_0$) will be significantly changed.~Actually, the effect of $F$ on $H_0$ was also discussed in e.g.~\cite{Baptista:2023uqu} and Sec.~4.4 of~\cite{Xu:2025ddk}, and it was found that a small $F$ is required to obtain a Hubble constant $H_0$ consistent with the ones of Planck 2018 and SH0ES.~Noting that $\sigma_\Delta=Fz^{-0.5}$ is related to the variance of the distribution of $\rm DM_{IGM}$, one of the possible ways out is to modify $\sigma_\Delta$ as in e.g.~\cite{Zhuge:2025urk}.
+Another point of tension arises from the constraints on $\sigma_\Delta=Fz^{-0.5}$ in the Macquart {\it et al.} methodology which characterizes the galactic feedback (see Sec.~\ref{sec2a} for details).~A narrow prior $[\,0.011,\,0.5\,]$ for the parameter $F$ was used by Macquart {\it et al.}~\cite{Macquart:2020lln}, where the upper bound of $F$ is only $0.5$.~With this choice of prior, $F$ cannot be constrained from the right hand side (see Extended Data Fig.~5 of~\cite{Macquart:2020lln}).~Only 8 localized FRBs were used in this study, however, the issue with the constraint on $F$ still holds with a larger data set.~As shown in e.g.~Fig.~5 of~\cite{Zhuge:2025urk}, $F$ still cannot be constrained from the right hand side even when using 115 localized FRBs.~In fact, if the prior for $F$ could be relaxed to e.g.~$[\,0.01,\,10.0\,]$, $F$ will be well constrained, but a much larger value of $F\sim {\cal O}(1)$ is favored (see Sec.~\ref{sec2c} below), and the corresponding constraints on the model parameters (especially $H_0$) will be significantly changed.~When exploring the effect of $F$ on $H_0$, as discussed in e.g.~\cite{Baptista:2023uqu} and Sec.~4.4 of~\cite{Xu:2025ddk}, it was found that a small $F$ is required to obtain a Hubble constant $H_0$ consistent with the ones of Planck 2018 and SH0ES.~Noting that $\sigma_\Delta=Fz^{-0.5}$ is related to the variance of the distribution of $\rm DM_{IGM}$, one of the possible ways out is to modify $\sigma_\Delta$ as in e.g.~\cite{Zhuge:2025urk}.